 The Title IX website contains information relevant to UMass Amherst which includes how and where to report concerns, campus support resources, laws and mandates and contact information for the Title IX Coordinator and Coordination Team.

-Diversity Matters is designed to be a one-stop site for information on the support systems, organizations, policies and procedures, news, and events related to diversity, equity and inclusion at UMass Amherst.
+The Office of Equity and Inclusion is a one-stop site for information on the support systems, organizations, policies and procedures, news, and events related to diversity, equity and inclusion at UMass Amherst.

 Civil Rights and Sexual Misconduct - External Agencies: